Peace Lily Care (Spathiphyllum) & Growing Tips

 Spathiphyllums, with the tall white flowers, are very popular houseplants.
 Here's what to know about Peace Lily care to keeps yours healthy, looking good & flowering.

 Peace Lilies are one of the most popular houseplants and have been so for years and years now.
-We love their dark green, glossy foliage but most of all the long lasting white flowers rise above.
+We love their dark green, glossy foliage but most of all the long-lasting white flowers rise above.
 I’ve done lots of posts and videos on houseplants but can’t believe this one hasn’t made it to the roster yet.
 Peace lily care coming your way along with growing tips and other things good to know.

-This is all about growing a Peace Lily (Spathiphyllum or Spath) indoors.
+Growing Peace Lily (Spathiphyllum or Spath) Indoors

 They can grow outdoors year-round in places with high humidity and mild winter temps like Florida and Hawaii.
 Spaths are well-loved houseplants because they’re attractive, easy to find, not expensive and mostly because of those lily white flowers.
 There are many species and varieties of Peace Lilies – these care tips apply to them all.